nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_EDIT_NOTES.md

 ```

 ## Discussion Questions
 Once you have this code working, go back through your code and try to answer the following questions.
 Come prepared to discuss your ideas with the group.
-If these questions feel confusing, find an instructor and talk them through.
+It's ok if you don't know the answers to these questions-- that's a good indication that you should find an instructor and chat with them about this chapter.
 1. How does the edit form know which note it should use to pre-populate its input fields?
 2. How is editing a note similar to adding a note?
 How is it different?
 3. How is editing a note similar to deleting a note?
 How is it different?